7 min read

 1. Mobile-First Design Approach

-With mobile devices accounting for over 60% of web traffic, adopting a mobile-first design is no longer optional—it’s a necessity.
+With mobile devices accounting for over 60% of web traffic, adopting a mobile-first design is no longer optional, it’s a necessity.
 A responsive website ensures that users have a seamless experience, whether they access your site from a smartphone, tablet, or desktop.

 Best Practices:

-• Implement responsive web design (RWD) to adapt to different screen sizes.
+- Implement responsive web design (RWD) to adapt to different screen sizes.

-• Optimize touch-friendly navigation, ensuring buttons and links are easily clickable.
+- Optimise touch-friendly navigation, ensuring buttons and links are easily clickable.

-• Use flexible images and fluid grids for better adaptability.
+- Use flexible images and fluid grids for better adaptability.

-• Prioritize fast-loading pages to enhance mobile user experience.
+- Prioritise fast-loading pages to enhance mobile user experience.

-Instagram, which was initially developed as a mobile app, focusing on intuitive touch interactions, seamless scrolling, and optimized media display for smaller screens.
+Example: Instagram, which was initially developed as a mobile app, focusing on intuitive touch interactions, seamless scrolling, and optimised media display for smaller screens.
+The platform ensures fast loading speeds, responsive layouts, and easy navigation on mobile, enhancing user experience.
+Later, Instagram expanded its desktop version, but key features like posting content were initially exclusive to mobile, reinforcing its mobile-first strategy.

 2. Fast Loading Speed for Better Performance